starlight-go/starlight/README.md

 ## Caching

-Since parsing scripts is non-zero work, skyhook caches the scripts it finds after the first time they get run, so that further runs of the script will not incur the disk read and parsing overhead.
-To make skyhook reparse a file (perhaps because it's changed) use the Forget method for the specific file, or Reset to remove all cached files.
+Since parsing scripts is non-zero work, starlight caches the scripts it finds after the first time they get run, so that further runs of the script will not incur the disk read and parsing overhead.
+To make starlight reparse a file (perhaps because it's changed) use the Forget method for the specific file, or Reset to remove all cached files.